Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Threats to Validity

 \section{Threats to Validity}

-The selection of uncertainty estimation techniques can be a threat that affects the validity of our findings.
+In terms of \textbf{internal threats}, the selection of uncertainty estimation techniques can be a threat that affects the validity of our findings.
 In our study, we tried our best and collect as many as 12 existing uncertainty estimation methods from different categories (single deterministic, Bayesian, and test-time augmentation), to better understand the effectiveness of uncertainty estimation under the scope of LLMs' erroneous generations.

-In addition, the subject LLM selection for the evaluation could be another threat.
-To mitigate this, we selected SOTA LLMs from various sources, encompassing both open-source and closed-source.
-These diverse LLMs also span a wide range of tasks, from general-purpose to those fine-tuned for code-specific tasks.
+In terms of \textbf{external threats}, the subject LLM selection for the evaluation could be another threat. \responseline{The generalizability of our uncertainty estimation methods to LLMs beyond those studied presents a potential threat, as LLMs may exhibit different uncertainty characteristics across various tasks.
+Additionally, our findings and conclusions may differ as LLM technology advances.
+To address this, we selected a diverse range of 17 LLMs from both open-source and closed-source candidates, spanning from GPT-2 XL (released in 2019) to GPT4o (released very recently).
+We have carefully reviewed our conclusions and made every effort to present findings that are relevant and useful for state-of-the-art LLMs.
+Still, future models may exhibit different characteristics.
+To support continued research, we will open-source our codebase, allowing future researchers to test and analyze emerging models as they are developed.}

+\responseline{One limitation of this work is that we focus solely on evaluating code generation for code-specific LLMs.
+Other tasks, such as program repair~\cite{xia2023automated} and code translation~\cite{translation2024}, also merit consideration.
+We leave a more in-depth analysis of these code-related tasks for future research.}